The Criterion Collection: Online ventures and marketing

 The Criterion Collection began to provide video-on-demand (VOD) in partnership with Mubi (formerly The Auteurs) in 2008.
 In February 2011, Criterion began switching its VOD offerings exclusively to Hulu Plus.
-In November 2016, FilmStruck, a film streaming service from Turner Classic Movies, succeeded Hulu as the exclusive streaming service for the Criterion Collection.
+In November 2016, FilmStruck, a film streaming service from Turner Classic Movies (TCM), succeeded Hulu as the exclusive streaming service for the Criterion Collection.
 Some Criterion films were streamed by Kanopy.
-On October 26, 2018, Warner Bros.
+In October 2018, Warner Bros.
 Digital Networks and Turner announced that FilmStruck would shut down on November 29.
 Criterion stated in a blog post that it was "trying to find ways we can bring our library and original content back to the digital space as soon as possible".

-On November 16, 2018, Criterion announced the launch of the Criterion Channel as a standalone service, wholly owned and operated by the Criterion Collection, in the United States and Canada.
-Some of the VOD service's offerings are also available on the HBO Max streaming platform.
+On November 16, 2018, Criterion announced the launch of the Criterion Channel as a standalone service, wholly owned and operated by the Criterion Collection, in the US and Canada.
+The service launched in 2019.
+Through a multi-year deal with HBO Max, some of Criterion's offerings are also available on the HBO streaming platform.

-British film magazine Sight & Sound revealed in its April 2016 issue that Criterion would be expanding its releases to the United Kingdom.
+British film magazine Sight & Sound revealed in its April 2016 issue that Criterion would be expanding its releases to the UK.
 The first six titles were released on April 18, 2016.

 The Criterion Closet is a film closet containing every title distributed by Criterion.
-Criterion regularly uploads videos of prominent film directors and actors (such as Martin Scorsese and Pamela Anderson) selecting films from the closet on their official YouTube channel.
+It is located in Criterion's Manhattan headquarters and was made from a disused bathroom.
+Since 2010, Criterion regularly uploads videos of prominent film directors and actors (such as Martin Scorsese and Cate Blanchett) selecting films from the closet on their official YouTube channel.
+The first guest to be recorded in the closet was director Guillermo del Toro.
+In 2024, Criterion introduced a 18-foot delivery van containing all 1,500 films, the Criterion Closet, to celebrate its 40th anniversary.

+In July 2025, Criterion agreed to pay US$4.5 million to settle a class action lawsuit alleging it unlawfully shared subscriber information with third parties including Meta and Twilio.

+In February 2026, it was announced that two Netflix releases, Guillermo del Toro’s Frankenstein and KPop Demon Hunters, were being added to the Criterion Collection, given both films' Academy Award nominations and the latter becoming Netflix's most popular film.
+Original Netflix titles are largely limited to streaming, but partnership with Criterion allows them to receive physical releases.
+This first happened in 2020 with Roma (spine #1014), followed by Marriage Story (spine #1038), and The Irishman (spine #1058).

+In April 2026, Criterion’s The Wes Anderson Archive: Ten Films, Twenty-Five Years box set won the "Title of the Year" award at the annual Home Entertainment Media Play Awards.

 Contributions and influence

-The Criterion Collection video company pioneered the correct aspect-ratio letterboxing presentation of films, as well as commentary soundtracks, multi-disc sets, special editions and definitive versions.
-These ideas and the special features introduced by the Criterion Collection have been highly influential, and have become industry-wide standards for premium home video releases.